jfernandez37/jfernandez37/README.md

 - MATH 441 - Abstract Algebra - A
 - MATH 465 - Mathematical Modeling - A
 - MATH 490 - Combinatorics - A
+- MATH 406 - Geometric Structures - A
+- COSC 311 - Intro to Data Visualization - A
+- COSC 370 - Computer Networks - B
+- COSC 426 - Software Engineering 2 - A

 ## Languages
 - Python